Australia’s best bank accounts in 2026

 The Everyday Essentials Account is designed for concession and health care card holders and those receiving government benefits.
 It charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases.
 Suncorp also says it prevents most transactions from overdrawing your account.

-The Everyday Options Account charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases made online or overseas.
+The Everyday Options Account charges no monthly fee.
 The account also allows you to earn a variable interest rate (0.01% p.a. at the time of writing) and open up to nine sub-accounts to save and accrue interest separate to your main account.

 Everyday Essentials and Everyday Options account-holders also have access to Suncorp Bank’s Feel Good Rewards program, which allows you to earn cashback on eligible purchases with your Visa debit card.